Multiple monitors have increased for more users over the past several years, but how can dual monitors be advantageous for gaming?

 - An improved gaming experience from your laptop.

-Monitors are the means to view the information delivered from a computer.
-They provide us with a way to view everything being sent from the GPU.
+Monitors can view the information delivered from a computer.
+There are many different monitor types, of course.
+They provide us with a way to view everything sent from the GPU.

 This is especially important for gaming.
-Being able to view the beautiful gaming environments allows for a stunning and immersive experience.
+Viewing the beautiful gaming environments allows for a stunning and immersive experience.
 And it gets better the more you spend on your hardware.

 Now that we have covered the key benefits of dual monitors, let’s take a more in-depth view of how these benefits play out in more detail.